rick-r/marriage-figaro-norway/captions.md

     He'll get angry, call the wedding off, and then Figaro will be mine.
 Oh yes, he will.

+    If Susanna refuses Almaviva,
+    He'll derail the wedding,
+    then Figaro will be mine!

 BARTOLO:
 Bene, io tutto farò: senza riserve tutto a me palesate.

     Leave it to me.
 I'll make some calls.

 [da sé]